Learn about the different flight modes and options to interact with a WingtraOne flight.

-To execute an entire flight plan and incorporate transitions between hover and cruise, WingtraOne flies according to the following three main flight modes:
+To execute an entire flight plan, WingtraOne flies according to the following main flight modes.

-When the in-app controls are enabled all the possible actions to interact with the drone are taken from the tablet by pressing the highlighted buttons.
+When the in-app controls (default mode) are enabled all the possible actions to interact with the drone are taken from the tablet by pressing the highlighted buttons.

 The following table describes the actions of each button taking them from the left to the right.

 |Start or Continue flight||Start the flight or continue after pausing or manually RTH is triggered.|

 |Pause and Loiter||Pause the flight in cruise and sets the WingtraOne in a loiter circle.|

 |Return to Home||The drone flies back autonomously, performs the planned landing procedure and lands.|

 |Emergency shut-off||Kills all motors and spiral down.|

 The emergency shut-off is a method of last resort used only in critical situations, because once activated there is no going back.
 The WingtraOne will cut power to both motors and activate one of the elevons to deflect at a high angle.
 This will cause a rapid descent with a tight spiral, which will crash land the drone.
 There is a high chance the drone will not be able to recover from an emergency landing.
 There are some extreme situations in which you might resort to using the emergency shut-off to minimize risk, as follows: